jichengyue/Rulez/README.md

 * functions are identifier
 * context_variables are identifier.identifier

-The Grammar handle correctly operator precedence (even with brackets) and semantic value of all elements of operations.
+The Grammar handles correctly operator precedence (even with brackets) and semantic value of all elements of operations.
 For more detailed information watch at the definition below:

 ```code
 ROOT = bool_operation